• Condition Revoked on Course 30 June 2016

 Renewal of course accreditation

-Report on renewal of accreditation of two higher education courses of study offered by Academy of Design Australia Limited (formerly Australian Academy of Design Inc)
+Report on renewal of accreditation of two higher education courses of study offered by Melbourne Polytechnic

-A delegate of TEQSA has renewed, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the accreditation of the following higher education courses of study offered by Academy of Design Australia Limited for a period of seven years until 31 January 2025:
+A delegate of TEQSA has renewed, under section 56 of the Tertiary Education Quality and Standards Act 2011 (the TEQSA Act), the accreditation of the following higher education courses of study offered by Melbourne Polytechnic for a period of four years until 12 December 2021:

 Main reasons for the decision